*This post may contain affiliate links. Please see my disclosure for more details!*

-- In a large bowl, add your flour, sugars, bicarbonate of soda and baking powder and mix till it's all mixed together evenly.
+- In a large bowl, add your flour, sugars, bicarbonate of soda and baking powder and mix until it's all mixed together evenly.

 - Add to the bowl your dairy free milk, vegetable oil, vanilla and white wine vinegar.

-- Mix as little as possible, till combined.
+- Mix as little as possible, until combined.

 - Split evenly between the two tins and bake for 35-45 minutes.
 I check from 35 minutes onwards!